prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 Pinyin is the closest alphabetical approximation to the sound of the birth name as it is spoken.
 That is not to say that the stems and branches are wrong, on the contrary.
 They can provide great insight.
-However, the acoustics pronounced are considered more important for this book.
+However, the acoustics pronounced are the bigger focal point of this system.

 Once the name is translated into Pinyin, the letters that make up the Pinyin name are then translated into numbers according to the table